Illustration of the three biblical feasts in Exodus 23 with wheat, unleavened bread, and tents

 Read Also

-The Prophetic Dimension Beyond Exodus
+Prophetic Dimension

 • Unleavened Bread points to Christ’s death and our call to holiness.